-Runcloud replaces cPanel, WHM, and other such utilities with its own custom dashboard, which frankly, is out of the world:
+Runcloud replaces cPanel, WHM, and other such utilities with its own custom dashboard, which, frankly, is out of the world:

 You manage everything through this beautiful interface, which includes everything you can think of — PHP version, Supervisor configuration (by the way, this seems to be the first PHP host that bundles Supervisor), logs, database, everything.

-Again, Runcloud doesn’t offer servers of its own, but for as little as $15 a month, will allow you to connect and manage unlimited servers.
+Again, Runcloud doesn’t offer servers of its own, but for as little as $15 a month, it will allow you to connect and manage unlimited servers.
 There’s even a free plan if you need to manage and single server and don’t want the bells and whistles!

 How do I even begin describing Platform.sh? 🙂 Okay, let’s try this — you’ve likely heard of Symfony (the most robust PHP web framework out there), Magento (the e-commerce platform when it comes to heavy lifting), and TYPO3 (a complex, highly modular CMS), right?

 Well, all of these have Platform.sh as their PHP hosting of choice.

 The reason is that Platform.sh goes beyond the call of duty, providing everything needed in a modern PHP application — from support for the latest PHP versions to simple, one-click deployment for microservices.

 If you have a large, serious business that runs on PHP, Platform.sh should be #1 on your radar.